-This is not the health, wealth, and prosperity gospel so popular today among celebrity preachers; the silly message which says, “If, today, you give God $1,000 then He will give you $2,000 tomorrow.”
+This is not the health, wealth, and prosperity gospel popular among celebrity preachers; the silly message which says, “If, today, you give God $1,000 then He will give you $2,000 tomorrow.”
 That is a false gospel, an unbiblical lie commonly propagated by religious charlatans.
 However, even if some people abuse and misuse it for their own personal gain, there is a basic biblical principle which we must not ignore.
 Consider two examples from God’s Word:

 Honor the LORD from your wealth and from the first of all your produce; so your barns will be filled with plenty and your vats will overflow with new wine.
 (Proverbs 3:9-10)

 From the days of your fathers you have turned aside from my statutes and have not kept them.
 Return to me, and I will return to you, says the Lord of hosts.
 But you say, ‘How shall we return?’
 Will man rob God?
 Yet you are robbing me.
 But you say, ‘How have we robbed you?’
 In your tithes and contributions.
 You are cursed with a curse, for you are robbing me, the whole nation of you.
 Bring the full tithe into the storehouse, that there may be food in my house.
 And thereby put me to the test, says the Lord of hosts, if I will not open the windows of heaven for you and pour down for you a blessing until there is no more need.
 (Malachi 3:7-10)

 There is much to learn about the joy of giving—too much to teach in a simple blog post.
 However, let me draw your attention to a key passage that we need to understand and heed.
 In 2 Corinthians 8:1-9, the apostle instructs the Corinthians by lifting up some specific believers as an example to follow.
 By doing this, he demonstrates what faithful, generous giving looks like and lays a foundation to build his instruction upon.